gabbobersi/Conway_game_of_life/notes/README.md

 ## BugFixes
 - [x] Label's text position change based on current text's length.
   - Label shoudl be in a fixed position, not based on current text's lenght.
-- [ ] Blue team cells can "eat" red team cells.
+- [x] Blue team cells can "eat" red team cells.
   - The rule is that if a cell has a different color from "me", counts as a "dead" cell.
+  - **Solution:** Since it is an "invasion", this will be maintained as a feature.
 - [ ] Area under the toolbar should be considered "dead", like out of screen.
 ## TODO general QOL
 - [ ] Replace matrices and lists creation with Numpy.